Crispy Korean Fried Chicken in a spicy, sweet glaze that is so crispy and sticky you’ll coat everything from wings to baked chicken breasts.

-Korean Gochujang: This is the primary flavor in Korean Fried Chicken, I wouldn’t swap it for any other ingredient.
+Korean Gochujang: This is the primary flavor in Korean Fried Chicken, so don’t swap it for any other ingredient.
 You can also find it in your local Asian grocery stores.
 There is a more Americanized brand as well from Annie Chun’s too if you can’t find the more authentic version.

-Soy Sauce: Nothing much to say here except Kikkoman has the best flavor overall and I always recommend reduced sodium.
+Soy Sauce: Nothing much to say here except Kikkoman has the best flavor overall and it’s always best to use reduced sodium.

 Rice Vinegar: Readily available in almost all grocers these days, this is a great vinegar to keep on hand.
 It does have a hint of sweetness to it, so don’t replace with any other vinegar except perhaps a red wine vinegar if you absolutely need to.

 - Serve: Don’t leave cooked chicken at room temperature longer than 2 hours before refrigerating.